 Date of Authorship for this Version

 Post, Robert C., "Informed Consent to Abortion: A First Amendment Analysis of Compelled Physician Speech" (2007).
 Faculty Scholarship Series.
-Paper 170.
+170.